patricksavalle/devops-project-template/content/project-plan.md

 ### 1. Requirements engineering and RAT's

+Requirements engineering is the process of defining, documenting, and maintaining requirements in the engineering design process.

-Requirements describe, using human language, prototypes and sketches, the functionality and non-functionality of a system concise enough to be used for system validation and acceptance testing.
+Requirements describe, using human language, prototypes and sketches, the service a system must provide concise enough to be used for system building and validation.
-This stages is done in collaboration with all stake-holder.
+This stage is done in collaboration with all stake-holder.

 #### RAT's